 Grab your grinder, safety glasses, gloves and respirator mask.
 Start grinding on the thinner side between the bar and the scroll.
 Go slow!
 You will grind on both sides of the bar at the top and at the bottom.
 If you cut into the vertical bar, you can’t fix that so you want to take your time and do it right.

-*I only showed two arrows, but you are cutting four times (both sides of the vertical bar at the top and the bottom).
+In the photo below, the arrows mark the area that we cut through the metal staircase but we cut four times (both sides of the vertical bar at the top and the bottom).

 Once Luke got the hang of it, each scroll took about fifteen minutes to get off.